Maine Apostille Services — Fast & Simple Mail-In Processing

 Maine Documents & Requirements (Handled for You)

-We assist with apostille requests for a wide range of Maine-issued documents, including birth certificates, marriage certificates, death certificates, divorce decrees, diplomas and academic transcripts, powers of attorney, affidavits, background checks, notarized documents, and business or corporate records.
-We assist customers statewide, including Portland, Lewiston, Bangor, South Portland, Auburn, Biddeford, and other Maine cities.
+We assist with apostille requests for a wide range of Maine-issued documents, including birth certificates, marriage certificates, death certificates, diplomas, academic transcripts, powers of attorney, affidavits, background checks, notarized documents, and business or corporate records.
+We serve customers throughout Maine, including Portland, Lewiston, Bangor, South Portland, Auburn, Biddeford, Sanford, Saco, Augusta, and other cities statewide.

 Apostilles for Maine-issued documents are issued by the Maine Secretary of State.
-Certain documents, such as Maine birth and death certificates, must be certified copies issued by the proper Maine authority before an apostille can be applied.
+Certain documents, such as Maine birth certificates, marriage certificates, death certificates, and court documents, generally need to be official certified copies before an apostille can be applied.

-For documents that require notarization, Maine requires notarization by a Maine-commissioned notary public.
+For documents that require notarization, Maine requires the document to be properly notarized before apostille processing.
 We review notarizations carefully to confirm they meet state requirements.
-Maine also allows approved remote notarization, but the notarization still must comply with Maine requirements.

 If you are unsure whether your document qualifies or how it needs to be prepared, we review your documents in advance and guide you before submission to help prevent delays or rejections.